by J.A. Strawn

 Harrison jumped when the waitress appeared by his side, almost out of thin air.
 He was so absorbed in the story that the world fell away.

 “Well, now, how we all doing?
 Gotta buyback for you two.”
-Desiree, caught them by surprise when she landed their two refills at the table.
-She often tried to break up conversations that seemed too intense.
-Bruce composed himself and Harrison managed a fake smile in her direction.
+Desiree, caught them by surprise when she landed two refills at the table.
+This time, Harrison managed a fake smile in her direction.

 “Fine, just fine.
 You see Bubba in here yet?”

 “No, no. I don’t believe so.
 What’s the news?”